 Frontal Sinus Massage

 Pain is in the center of your forehead between each eye; try a frontal sinus massage.
 Place your pointer and middle fingers on either side of the forehead, just above the eyebrows.

 Massage firmly in small circular motions while slowly working your way toward your temples.
 Repeat 5-10 times.

 Is the pain behind your nose and eyes, and you are sure it’s not a tension headache or migraine.
 Place your pointer fingers between your nasal bone and the corner of the eyes.
 Hold firm pressure for about 15 seconds.
 Slowly stroke down each side of the bridge of your nose and repeat 5-10 times.

 Feel free to combine and repeat these massage techniques until your sinus headache symptoms subside.
 You can also combine sinus massage with other remedies like warm compresses, steam inhalation, and aromatherapy to enhance the effects.

 Still, needing some relief?
 Narayan Wellness can help you find sinus headache relief:

 Unfortunately, there are no known self-massage techniques that can provide relief for cluster headaches.
 However, many are finding acupuncture, chiropractic, and professional massage therapy effective in treating cluster headaches.

 Sinus congestion is the most common cause of allergy headaches.
 If you are experiencing allergies creating a headache on around the forehead and the top of your head, try these self-massage techniques:

-As mentioned above, the best way to find relief from your headache is by working with a professional massage therapist on a regular basis, especially for regularly occuring or chronic headaches.
-If you are in the Pleasanton, California or East Bay Area, we would be happy to help you finally find headache relief with massage therapy.
+As mentioned above, the best way to relieve your headache is by working with a professional massage therapist regularly, especially for regularly occurring or chronic headaches.
+If you are in Pleasanton, California, or East Bay Area, we would be happy to help you finally find headache relief with massage therapy.